Last Updated

 What Therapy Is Right for You?

-- Your diagnosis.
-Do you have wet macular degeneration?
+- Your diagnosis: Do you have wet macular degeneration?
 Do you have dry macular degeneration?
 How long have you had problems with vision?
 Your doctor will want to know all about your history of this disease.

-- Your progress.
-Your doctor will want to measure your visual acuity, your clinical symptoms, and more in order to determine the stage of your disease.
+- Your progress: Your doctor will want to measure your visual acuity, your clinical symptoms, and more in order to determine the stage of your disease.

-- Your overall health.
-Some procedures require anesthesia, and some health conditions make anesthesia unsafe.
+- Your overall health: Some procedures require anesthesia, and some health conditions make anesthesia unsafe.
 Your doctor will need to understand how well your body is functioning before treatment begins.

-- Your lifestyle and preferences.
-You may not want repeated treatments.
+- Your lifestyle and preferences: You may not want repeated treatments.
 You may not want to treat your eyes at home.
 You may be very afraid of surgery.
 Your doctor will need to understand what you prefer before therapy begins.

-Connect with a doctor you can trust, so you can make the best decision about your treatment.
-We can help.
 At NVISION, we have trusted eye health professionals available to explain your options and help you make a smart choice.
 Contact us to set up an appointment today.

 Discover Our Centers